MTR-Bench: A Comprehensive Benchmark for Multi-Turn Reasoning Evaluation: Introduction

-In summary, our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We introduce a high-quality benchmark specifically designed to assess models' reasoning capabilities in multi-turn interactive scenarios. \item We propose an automated framework for comprehensive multi-turn evaluation, capable of producing problems with tunable complexity.
-This enables the benchmark to evolve alongside advances in model capabilities. \item Our empirical findings reveal several critical limitations of current models in multi-turn reasoning settings, offering valuable insights for future research directions. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=*] \item We introduce a high-quality benchmark specifically designed to assess models' reasoning capabilities in multi-turn interactive scenarios. \item We propose an automated framework for multi-turn evaluation, capable of producing problems with tunable complexity.
+This enables to evolve alongside advances in model capabilities. \item Our empirical findings reveal critical limitations of current models in multi-turn reasoning, offering valuable insights for future research. \end{itemize}